lab-antwerp-1/Group1-HTML_CSS/planning/development_strategy.md

     `1.
 HTML:`
    - One html file will be in branch `Footer-HTML`.
    - Use `p` to add a paragraph.
-   - Use `ul` tags to make the links.
+   - Use `href` tags to make the links.

     `2- CSS:`
    - One css file will be in branch `Footer-CSS`.